Nine years ago today:

 It was am amazing start, Morrow struck out 17 (1 shy of the Blue Jays franchise record, owned by Roger Clemens) and walked just 2.
 He faced four batters above the minimum.
 And, from the recap, his 100 Game Score tied for the fourth best game score since the lively ball era started in 1920.
 The guys with better game scores?
 Kerry Wood (105), Nolan Ryan (101, against our Jays) and Sandy Koufax (101).
 Pretty good company.

-He threw 137 pitches, something a pitcher with his injury troubles shouldn’t do.
+He threw 137 pitches, something a pitcher with his injury troubles shouldn’t do (Aaron Sanchez was taken out of his no-hitter at 92 pitches).
 I think I would have taken him out after the hit, but he went on to get Dan Johnson to strikeout to end the game.
 I think most managers would have pulled him after the hit (and 132 pitches), but Cito wanted him to get to walk off the field with a complete game.

 On the offensive side, the Jays only had 5 hits.
 Our run came in the first inning.
 Yunel Escobar took a 1-out walk (after leadoff hitter DeWayne Wise lined out).
 Escobar went first to third on a ground out and scored on Wells’ single.
 Morrow made that run stand up.

 The other rather incredible moment in the game was a stolen base by Jose Molina.
 That would be Molina’s only steal of the season, but he would steal 2 for us next season (and 20 in his 15 year career).

 Anyway, it was Morrow’s day.
 In the recap I said:

 For Morrow, it was his first complete game and his first shutout.
 And he is just 26, he’ll have more days like this.